1 Ton Studios

 How many pessimists does it take to change a light bulb?

-A. One, but it's probably screwed in too tight anyways.
+A. None.
+It's probably screwed in too tight to change.

 How many stock brokers does it take to change a light bulb?